FabianSchmick/photography/README.md

 - Username: admin
 - Password: admin

-If you want to change them you need to encode the password with symfony built in command and replace it's value in `app/config/paramters.yml`
+If you want to change them you need to encode the password with symfony built in command and replace it's value in `.env.local`
 ```
 php bin/console security:encode-password
 ```